tvolchko/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+      It's a relatively easy way to remove prop drilling.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+    The reducer is like the home of all possible state changes, actions are what are fed into it to tell it which state changes are going to happen.
+The Store is where all connected components will look to find current state, ie 'single source'.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+    It allows asynch actions.

+      They are written as functions that return functions, const ex = () => (dispatch) => {}

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+    Context api was by far and large the easiest to grasp.

+    I honestly still don't understand whatever it was we did for Monday's project.

+    Redux obviously has the widest utility and range of application, so it's going to win out